LacunaSoftware/docs/docs.en-us/articles/rest-pki/dotnet/alpha-codes.md

 The class *AlphaCode* generates alphanumeric codes that are easy for humans to read, such that:

 1. Codes should be easy to read
-1. Codes should be easy to type back with low risk of mistaking similar characters such as "O" and "0"
+1. Codes should be easy to type back with low risk of mistaking similar characters such as `O` and `0`
 1. Codes should have a relatively high entropy for the size of the code (high number of possible codes relative to the size of the code, allowing the developer to choose a relatively small code size).